flyeven/WikiPy/README.md

 # Usage

-To use it:

 To get a "too long; didn't read" version of an article, simply run the following in your command line:

     $ wikipy [article_name] --tldr

 To get the full version of the article, omit the '--tldr' option.